raushkum4590/raushkum4590/README.md

 **Full Stack Developer** · India 🇮🇳

-Building scalable web applications with a focus on clean, maintainable code.
+Building scalable web applications and AI-powered products with a focus on clean, maintainable code.
 I enjoy turning complex problems into simple, elegant solutions across the full stack.

-- 🔭 Currently focused on building scalable web applications
+- 🔭 Currently building full stack apps with Next.js, Supabase & Prisma
+- 🤖 Working with LangChain and RAG chatbots to build AI-powered features
 - 🌱 Always learning new technologies and refining my craft
 - 💬 Open to collaboration and connecting with fellow developers